Fourth Sunday of Easter, Year C

 When we see opportunities to reach out, let us grasp them firmly

-And where there are difficulties to overcome, let us be creative
+and where there are difficulties to overcome, let us be creative

-Because this is not our church, it is yours
+because this is not our church, it is yours.

 In our everyday interactions, with friends and colleagues,

-With those we chat to at the shops, at school, on the bus,
+with those we chat to at the shops, at school, on the bus,

-Let us listen before we talk, let us offer help before we offer opinion,
+let us listen before we talk, let us offer help before we offer opinion,

-And let us show humility before we show judgement.
+and let us show humility before we show judgement.

 Let our actions and our love speak for themselves.

-May the leaders of our nations show some of this same humility
+Remind the leaders of our nations show some of this same humility

-As they tackle the problems we all face.
+as they tackle the problems we all face.